ansible/ansible/docs/docsite/rst/plugins/lookup.rst

    - Lookups are executed with a working directory relative to the role or play, as opposed to local tasks, which are executed relative the executed script.
    - Pass ``wantlist=True`` to lookups to use in Jinja2 template "for" loops.
+   - By default, lookups are marked as unsafe.
+Pass ``allow_unsafe=True`` to lookups if you plan to evaluate the variable using the Jinja2 templating language.

 .. warning::
    - Some lookups pass arguments to a shell.
 When using variables from a remote/untrusted source, use the `|quote` filter to ensure safe usage.